marouenbg/VFFVA/docs/install/index.md

 # Installation guide

-VFFVA is supported in Linux systms in both C and MATLAB.
+VFFVA is supported on Linux and macOS in C, MATLAB, and Python.

 ## C

-The C implementation is a hybrid MPI/OpenMP code that has two levels of parallelism in both shared memory and non-shared memory systems.
+The C implementation uses MPI for inter-node parallelism and OpenMP for intra-node parallelism (CPLEX backend) or MPI-only parallelism (GLPK backend).

 ### Requirements
-+ Linux-based system (tested on Ubuntu 16.04, 18.04, and 22.04).
++ Linux-based system (tested on Ubuntu 16.04, 18.04, and 22.04) or macOS (tested on macOS ARM64).

++ **Solver (one of the following):**
-+ IBM CPLEX 12.6.3. (tested on 12.6.3, 12.10, and 22.1.0) and above [Free academic version.](http://www.ibm.com/academic)
+  + IBM CPLEX 12.6.3 and above (tested on 12.6.3, 12.10, and 22.1.2) [Free academic version.](http://www.ibm.com/academic)
+  + GLPK 4.65 and above (tested on 5.0) — free and open-source.

-+ OpenMP comes be default in the latest gcc version (For macOs, OpenMp has to be installed separately)
++ OpenMP comes by default in the latest gcc version.
+On macOS, install `libomp` via Homebrew: `brew install libomp`.

-+ MPI through the OpenMPI 1.10.3 implementation.
++ MPI through the OpenMPI implementation (tested on 1.10.3 and 5.0.9).

 ### Installation
 You need to download and install 1) OpenMPI and 2) IBM CPLEX for 64-bit machines.